 So, sorry if I’m being too direct here.
 For all you small RIA firms, please hear me.
 This is the elephant in the room preventing you from scaling your practice.

-The reality is, sitting here in the position of the consumer (and at the same time, having a deep knowledge of how the investment industry works), I would be more inclined to work with a financial advisor that had $500MM or more if my account size were $20MM or above.
+Many people would be more inclined to work with a financial advisor that had $500MM or more if their account size were $20MM or above.
 Or $10MM, or $5MM.
-I’d want to see 20 years in the business and seasoned, deep staff resources.
-I wouldn’t be that happy seeing a cast of twenty somethings.
-It would also be important to see top security to protect me from risk of theft and misappropriation.
+They’d want to see 20 years in the business and seasoned, deep staff resources.
+It would also be important to see top security to protect from risk of theft and misappropriation.
 That means everything, from encrypted email to making sure someone locks the file cabinets every night.

-While this wouldn’t necessarily lead me to Morgan Stanley, it would rule out most small RIA firms in favor of any mid or large sized RIA firm.
+While this wouldn’t necessarily lead you to Morgan Stanley, it would rule out most small RIA firms in favor of any mid or large sized RIA firm.
 This is just based upon these simple needs.
-And that’s why life stinks financially, many times, for small RIA firms.
+And although it’s changing rapidly, that’s why life stinks financially, many times, for small RIA firms.

-Sound familiar?
-There is one thing a small RIA firm or small financial advisor practice can do – create a tight LinkedIn marketing strategy and a big online brand.
+There is one thing a small RIA firm or small financial advisor practice can do even if they have strained marketing resources – create a tight LinkedIn marketing strategy and a big online brand.

 There is way out of the Small RIA Firm Poverty Trap.
 Create a big concept that people associate you with.
 I’m not saying “fake it until you make it.”
 Exaggerating is going down the wrong path entirely.
 Lack of sincerity is exactly what created distrust of our industry in the first place.

 Even small financial advisor firms can create a big brand on the Internet.
 It requires creativity and a laser like focus on what your unique strengths are.
 And then you apply it a million different ways in every presentation of your company.
 You’ve got to do it in a way that makes people attach to you emotionally.